cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 Each abstract group exposes operations on abstract element and abstract scalar types.
-The operations defined on these types include: decoding, encoding, equality, addition, negation, subtraction and (multi-)scalar multiplication.
+The operations defined on these types include: decoding, encoding, equality, addition, negation, subtraction, and (multi-)scalar multiplication.
 Each abstract group also exposes a deterministic function to derive abstract elements from fixed-length byte strings.
 A description of each of these operations is below.